fbpx

 Spring – No, that’s the beauty of it.
 But – spoiler alert- some visitor attractions don’t open until mid-late April.
 However, there are still plenty of ‘must-sees’ along with some hidden gems we take you to.
 Craicometer level: 8.5

 Summer – Not as busy as you might expect.
-Like yourselves, Irish people have spent two years ‘staycationing’.
-For 2022 they’re heading overseas (according to the travel industry).
-Everything is in full swing with all visitor attractions open.
-We time our visits to big ticket places like the Cliffs of Moher, to avoid the crowds.
+Like yourselves, many Irish people head overseas during June, July and August.
+All visitor attractions are open.
+And, we time our visits to big ticket places like the Cliffs of Moher, to avoid the crowds.
 More music and entertainment in more venues (free in the pubs) and on more evenings each week.
+It’s a ‘hoot’ really!
 Craicometer level: 9.5

 Fall (Autumn) – Crowded – most certainly not!
 All the Irish kids are back in school in the last week of August.
 This means great photo ops with uncluttered background and more time and space to take it all in.
-August is also when out exclusive 12 day Ultimate All-Ireland Tour takes place.
+It’s also a good time to consider our 12 day Ultimate All-Ireland Tour.
 Craicometer level: 8.5

 Winter in Ireland